Department of Earth and Planetary Sciences

 GEO 3413.
 Introduction to Earth System Science and Remote Sensing.
 (3-0) 3 Credit Hours.

 This course is designed for students in sciences or engineering to get basic knowledge about the Earth system and some compelling science problems related to ice, snow, water, atmosphere, and ocean.
 The second part of the course will include some basic knowledge of remote sensing and how different remote sensing technology can be used to sense these different types of earth environments.
 Generally offered: Fall.
-Differential Tuition: $150.
+This course has Differential Tuition.

 GEO 4001.
 Experiential Learning Experience.
 (0-0) 1 Credit Hour.

 The opportunity to apply geological principles and skills during a semester-long internship in an organization that utilizes geoscience to accomplish its mission.
 The grade report for this course is either "CR" (satisfactory participation in the internship) or "NC" (unsatisfactory participation in the internship).
-Differential Tuition: $50.
+This course has Differential Tuition.

 GEO 4002.
 Experiential Learning Experience.
 (0-0) 2 Credit Hours.

 The opportunity to apply geological principles and skills during a semester-long internship in an organization that utilizes geoscience to accomplish its mission.
 The grade report for this course is either "CR" (satisfactory participation in the internship) or "NC" (unsatisfactory participation in the internship).
 Generally offered: Fall, Spring, Summer.
-Differential Tuition: $100.
+This course has Differential Tuition.

 GEO 4003.
 Experiential Learning Experience.
 (0-0) 3 Credit Hours.

 The opportunity to apply geological principles and skills during a semester-long internship in an organization that utilizes geoscience to accomplish its mission.
 The grade report for this course is either "CR" (satisfactory participation in the internship) or "NC" (unsatisfactory participation in the internship).
 Generally offered: Fall, Spring, Summer.
-Differential Tuition: $150.
+This course has Differential Tuition.

 GEO 4013.
 Volcanology.
 (3-0) 3 Credit Hours.

 Prerequisites: GEO 3043 and either PHY 1623 or PHY 1943, or consent of instructor.
 A survey of volcanoes and volcanic processes, including historically important volcanic eruptions and the prediction and mitigation of volcanic hazards.
 Field trips may be required.
 Generally offered: Spring.
-Differential Tuition: $150.
+This course has Differential Tuition.

 GEO 4023.
 Engineering Geology.
 (3-0) 3 Credit Hours.

-Prerequisites: PHY 1963 (engineering majors only) or PHY 1603 or PHY 1943, and MAT 1214; or consent of instructor.
-Geologic factors in construction.
-Geotechnical properties of minerals, rocks, and soils.
+Prerequisite: PHY 1963 (engineering majors only) or PHY 1603 or PHY 1943, and MAT 1213 (or MAT 1214 in previous catalogs); or consent of instructor.
+Geologic factors in siting, design, and construction of structures.
+Geotechnical properties of rocks and soils.
 Case studies.
-May not be applied to a major in geology.
-Generally offered: Fall, Spring, Summer.
-Differential Tuition: $150.
+May not be applied to a major in Geosciences.
+Generally offered: Fall and Spring.
+This course has Differential Tuition.

 GEO 4033.
 Profession of Geology.
 (3-0) 3 Credit Hours.

-Prerequisites: GEO 2113, GEO 3123, GEO 3131, GEO 3113.
+Prerequisite: GEO 2113, GEO 3123, GEO 3131, GEO 3113.
 This course is designed to provide the basic knowledge required by the ASBOG National Geologist Examination (Fundamentals) for licensure as a Professional Geologist, and introduces the geoscience student to the fundamentals of professional practice that impact, health, safety, and well-being of the public.
 The emphasis will be on principles and practices of geoscience that affect the economy, feasibility and design of engineering works, sitting criteria, site selection and investigation, human-land interactions, site assessment, liability, responsibility, professional report writing, and licensure.
-Differential Tuition: $150.
+This course has Differential Tuition.

 GEO 4043.
 Big Data Analysis for Extreme Environments.
 (3-0) 3 Credit Hours.

 This course will touch on three basic aspects of data science and technology: geospatial data, data assimilation and modeling, and cloud computation and big data analytics.
 Generally offered: Spring.
-Differential Tuition: $150.
+This course has Differential Tuition.

 An introduction to the Earth’s climate system using real-world environmental data.
 Climate change is investigated with proxy records of the past, direct observations of the present, and climate model simulations of the future to understand both natural and human effects.
 The course also addresses how energy use and policy impacts climate change as well as how society is affected by it.
 Generally offered: Spring (online).
-Differential Tuition: $150.
+This course has Differential Tuition.
 Course fee: DL01 $75.

 GEO 4063.
 Advanced Environmental Geology.
 (3-0) 3 Credit Hours.

 Prerequisites: GEO 1103 and GEO 1111.
 An analysis of human interaction with geologic systems; the risks and effects of natural geologic hazards such as volcanic eruptions, earthquakes, and floods.
 Topics will include the effects of human activity on natural systems such as groundwater quality and recharge, river systems, coastal hazards, energy resources, and climate change.
 The meaning of "sustainability" as a long-term concept and tools to assess and work with Earth systems to avoid endangering human life and property are also topics that are applied and addressed.
-Differential Tuition: $150.
+This course has Differential Tuition.

-Prerequisites: ES 2113 or GEO 2113 or GEO 3343, or consent of instructor.
+Prerequisite: ES 2113 or GEO 2113 or GEO 3343, or consent of instructor.
 This course will focus upon developing GIS applications to be served out via the Internet or a Local Area Network (LAN).
 Additional topics include the use of Web authoring software.
 The course presents and introductory level skill set for the creation and publishing of web mapping applications using the ESRI ArcGIS Online resources and available tools.
 The technical focus of the course includes computer lab tutorials and case studies.
-Differential Tuition: $150.
-Course fee: DL01 $75.
+This course has Differential Tuition.
+Course Fee: DL01 $75.

 In this course, Geosciences students will be introduced to means to input their valuable field and lab measurements into computer systems for further processing and analysis.
 Students will learn the principles and fundamentals of computer programming from the Project Management point of view.
 By visualizing and implementing the Program Development Cycle and introducing a few programming environments (Visual Basic for Applications, Python, UNIX shell programming) students will learn how to define a problem, devise a computational solution and implement it.
-Differential Tuition: $150.
+This course has Differential Tuition.

-Prerequisites: MAT 1214 or higher and PHY 1943.
+Prerequisite: MAT 1213 (or MAT 1214 in previous catalogs) or higher and PHY 1943.
 This course will provide a thorough introduction to remote sensing theory, technology, and application.
 The emphasis in this course is on understanding the underlying principles of acquiring, interpreting, and applying data from imaging systems covering the electromagnetic spectrum from the ultraviolet through the microwave.
 Generally offered: Fall.
-Differential Tuition: $150.
+This course has Differential Tuition.

 GEO 4113.
 Geomorphology.
 (3-0) 3 Credit Hours.

-Prerequisites: GEO 1103 or GES 2613, or consent of instructor, and junior or senior standing.
+Prerequisite: GEO 1103 or GES 2613, or consent of instructor, and junior or senior standing.
 In-depth study of processes that erode and deposit sediment on the Earth’s surface.
 Sediment supply and transport capacity driving sediment transfers that change landscapes.
 Case studies illustrate role of geomorphic knowledge in addressing environmental problems.
 Field trips may be required.
 Generally offered: Fall.
-Differential Tuition: $150.
-Course fee: DL01 $75.
+This course has Differential Tuition.
+Course Fee: DL01 $75.

 GEO 4121.
 Geomorphology Laboratory.
 (1-3) 1 Credit Hour.

-Prerequisites: GEO 1103 or GES 2613, completion of or enrollment in GEO 4113, and junior or senior standing, or consent of instructor.
+Prerequisite: GEO 1103 or GES 2613, completion of or enrollment in GEO 4113, and junior or senior standing, or consent of instructor.
 Geomorphic concepts applied to solve specified problems.
 Emphasis on geomorphic data, analysis techniques, and interpretation to gain understanding and address environmental problems.
 Field trips may be required.
 Generally offered: Fall.
-Differential Tuition: $50.
-Course Fee: IUE1 $15.
+This course has Differential Tuition.

 GEO 4133.
 River Science.
 (3-0) 3 Credit Hours.

-Prerequisites: GEO 1103 or GES 2613, or consent of instructor, and junior or senior standing.
+Prerequisite: GEO 1103 or GES 2613, or consent of instructor, and junior or senior standing.
 An in-depth examination of river sediment transport principles.
 Topics include water and sediment supply, sediment dynamics, river morphology, and channel instability.
 Field trips may be required.
-Differential Tuition: $150.
+This course has Differential Tuition.

 GEO 4203.
 Aqueous Geochemistry.
 (3-0) 3 Credit Hours.

 Prerequisites: GEO 3373, or consent of instructor.
 This course will facilitate to understand in detail the fundamental (primarily thermodynamic) controls on the composition of natural waters and the response of natural waters to variations in various physico-chemical parameters.
 Characterization of dissolved organic matter in natural waters will be introduced.
 This course will explore applications to environmental problems like contaminants migration in waters (ground waters, surface waters), weathering, etc., learn to solve numerical problems related to the behavior of chemical components in natural waters, and gain familiarity with simple analytical techniques for the characterization of natural waters.
-Differential Tuition: $150.
+This course has Differential Tuition.

 GEO 4213.
 Chemical Hydrology.
 (3-0) 3 Credit Hours.